ronaldbosma/blog/content/blog/transform-specflow-table-column/index.md

 }
 ```

-For the comparion, we can now implement a value comparer like the one below.
+For the comparison, we can now implement a value comparer like the one below.

 ```csharp
 internal class LocationIdValueComparer : IValueComparer